-The Podcasts
+About The Podcasts

-In October 2009 we started a dedicated gaming show called ‘Platforms’ that ran for 35 episodes.
-Josh Philpott and Dave Kozicki (the hosts of Platforms) have now spun that off onto their own site and re-branded DLC Live and can be found at rawDLC.com, our gaming news is now incorporated into our tech show.
-In February 2010 we spun the tech section of Geek Actually (now called The Geek Actually Podcast) off into it’s own show as an experiment for 10 episodes and it was surprisingly very successful.
-So, in July 2010 we have now officially broken that crazy mixed show up into it’s separate parts.
-The shows are still the same as they were before (fun, informative and sometimes a little nuts) and have the same hosts, they are now just a little more targeted towards the various audiences.
-Film lovers now don’t have to sit through tech unless they want to and vice versa.
+In February 2010 we spun the tech section of The Geek Actually Podcast off into it’s own show, called Geek Actually Tech, as an experiment for 10 episodes and it was surprisingly very successful.
+So, in July 2010 we officially broke that crazy mixed show up into it’s separate parts.
+The shows were still the same as they were before (fun, informative and sometimes a little nuts) and had the same hosts, they were just a little more targeted towards the various audiences.
+Film lovers didn’t have to sit through tech unless they wanted to and vice versa.
+The show structure at that time was Tech Actually (the rebranded Geek Actually Tech – tech news), Film Actually (film reviews and news) and The Geek Actually After Show (a crazy, no rules geek show that was, at times, kind of nuts).

-Tech Actually (formerly Geek Actually Tech)
+Geek Actually

 Subscribe to The Geek Actually After Show by RSS or iTunes

-Platforms (discontinued)
+Platforms

-PlatformsPlatforms is the gaming podcast for hardcore gamers.
+Platforms is the gaming podcast for hardcore gamers.
 Hosted by Josh Philpott and Dave Kozicki (with David McVay).
 It covers all things gaming from two guys who really know and love their games.

 After a dissection of the weeks news and new releases Josh and Dave review the latest game in detail.
 They will not review a game until they have had a chance to really play it through.